 Post-surgery, it is common to experience some swelling, bruising and discomfort.
 Patients will need to wear a splint over their nose for one week; they can start wearing makeup as soon as the splint is removed to help conceal any bruising.
 Regular activities will be restricted for only the first couple of days, but it will be two to three weeks before you can start lifting, bending or participating in strenuous activities.
-If your job does not involve in activities that cause elevated blood pressure, you should be able to go back to work around ten days post-surgery.
-Slight swelling around the nose area can last for up to a year, but it will not be very visible to others.
+Unless your job involves activities that cause elevated blood pressure, you should be able to return to work within 10 days.
+Minor swelling of the nose may persist for up to a year, but most likely this will not be noticeable to others.

 The final results of Rhinoplasty are permanent and worth the wait.

 See our renowned plastic surgeon, Dr Terrence Scamp at our beautiful Marina Mirage practice on the Gold Coast.

 Dr Scamp will explain the surgical procedure, risks, recovery time and answer all of your questions at your initial consultation at his Gold Coast clinic.
 He can also provide you with information regarding additional procedures, such as eyelid surgery, face lift surgery and others.